camya/filament-title-with-slug/README.md

 ### Example: Title above text field & custom slug label

 The package automatically inserts a placeholder for the title.
-If you want to show the regular label above the text field instead, you can configure it.
+If you want to display the regular caption above the text box instead, you can configure it.

-Also you can set the label for the slug.
+You can also specify the caption for the slug.

 ```php
 TitleWithSlugInput::make(